 Here’s how you might find yourself in a situation regarding child pornography charges.
 It’s not something you readily share with anyone else.
 In the past, you’ve visited some adult erotica websites.
 From what you understand, there’s nothing illegal about visiting porn sites as long as the materials don’t depict children.

 One day, you follow a few links from your favorite adult site.
 You’re shocked at what appears on your screen and quickly close your internet browser.
 The fact that you’re not computer savvy compounds your issue.
 As it turns out, you’ve actually downloaded some photographs of young teens engaging in sexual acts.

 Your horror turns to shame when your wife comes across child pornography on the family computer.
 She was already contemplating filing a divorce complaint against you.
 It’s not beyond the realm of possibilities that your innocent mistake can find you with newly added problems.

 In the meantime, your story may be different entirely than the one presented here.
 Read on to learn about child pornography charges and the associated penalties.

 NJ Law and Child Pornography

-Your initial instincts about the legality of viewing or reading sexually explicit materials is somewhat correct.
-Your choice to look at pornographic images falls under the protections of the First Amendment.
+Your initial instincts about the legality of viewing or reading sexually explicit materials are somewhat correct.
+Your choice to look at pornographic images falls under the protection of the First Amendment.
 However, your right to free speech and expression excludes anything concerning children.

 There are a number of federal statutes regarding child pornography.
 In New Jersey, the laws regarding endangering the welfare of children start at NJSA 2C:24-4 and provide valuable insight into what could result in criminal prosecution.
 These include: